alexbevi/alexbevi.github.com/source/_posts/2016-02-10-recovering-a-wiredtiger-collection-from-a-corrupt-mongodb-installation.markdown

 which I believe is just counting up the number of documents recovered.
 Once the operation has completed, it will have overwritten the source `*.wt` collection file with whatever it could salvage.

-The only issue is that you still can't load this into MongoDb yet.
+The only issue is that you still can't load this into MongoDB yet.

-**Importing the WiredTiger collection via dump/load into MongoDb**
+**Importing the WiredTiger collection via dump/load into MongoDB**

-In order to get the data into MongoDb, first we need to generate a dump file from the WiredTiger collection file.
+In order to get the data into MongoDB, first we need to generate a dump file from the WiredTiger collection file.
 This is done using the `wt` utility:

     ./wt -v -h ../data -C "extensions=[./ext/compressors/snappy/.libs/libwiredtiger_snappy.so]" -R dump -f ../collection.dump collection-2657--1723320556100349955

 This operation produces no output, so you'll just have to sit tight and wait a while.
 You can always `watch ls -l` in another console if you want to make sure it's working ;)

-Once completed, you'll have a `collection.dump` file, but this *still* can't be loaded directly into MongoDb.
+Once completed, you'll have a `collection.dump` file, but this *still* can't be loaded directly into MongoDB.
 You can however, using the `wt` utility one more time, load the dump back into a WiredTiger collection.

 First, let's startup a new `mongod` instance that we can try this out on.